heptarch/heptarch.github.io/drafts/demon-bh.md

 and thus apparently violates the Second Law of Thermodynamics.
-Concrete proposals either fail to work when thermal fluctuations are taken into account, or have a hidden entropy cost which ultimately preserves the Second Law.
+Concrete proposals either fail to work when thermal fluctuations are taken into account, or have a hidden entropy cost, so that up to microscopic fluctuations, entropy always increases and the Second Law is preserved.

 *Landauer's principle* is a general class of hidden costs.
 Landauer argued that erasing one bit (dissipating it irreversibly into